-In early 2011 I spent three months offline and out of my office recovering from extensive surgery.
+It was three years into my coaching business when I spent four months offline and out of my office recovering from extensive surgery.
 Truth be told, it was life-saving, life-changing surgery.
 And that made it non-negotiable.
 For women like me, non-negotiable is often the only way self-care gets done.

 As a power-charging woman you don’t like to think about being on injured reserve.
 You’ve got too much to do and too many people depending on you, but the reality is, shit happens.
 And it happens while you’re busy doing other things.

 And for those of you over the age of 40, it’s a reality that grows more likely with each passing tick of the clock.

 The risk is there for even the healthiest and well-balanced of women, but I know many more women like me who are juggling an inordinate number of plates in the air at any given moment, and that reality is a bitch.

 That reality means when you least expect it and can least afford it, an illness or injury crops up that requires your attention.
 Requires your self-care.
 And all those plates you’d precariously balanced in the air come tumbling down.

 I don’t have the best track record for self-care, or for stopping to smell the proverbial flowers.
 Like you, given a choice I’d run the engine until the service light came on.